 Students can view their account, enroll in a Semester Payment Plan, and pay online through Blink: Blink>Student Services tab>My Bethel Account channel>"Make a Payment."
 This will direct you to the Touchnet/Bill-Pay site.
 To make a payment click "Make a Payment" and follow the prompts.
-To enroll in a Semester Payment Plan click "Payment Plans" on the toolbar>click "Enroll Now" and follow the prompts.
+To enroll in a Semester Payment Plan click "Enroll in Payment Plan" and follow the prompts.

-- · Online by electronic check: Authorize a one-time payment of automatic withdrawal from your checking or savings account with no fee. - Online by credit card: Visa, MasterCard, American Express, or Discover with a non-refundable fee of 2.75% or \$3 minimum, charged by PayPath (processing service). - In Person: Pay by cash, check, or money order at the St. Paul Business Office (CC208), 8 a.m.
-4:30 p.m., M-F. Credit cards are accepted online only. - · After hours: For after-hour payments, a drop box is located in the hallway near the Business Office (CC208). - Mail a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112-6999.
+- Online by electronic check: Authorize automatic withdrawal from your checking or savings account with no fee. - Online by credit card: Visa, MasterCard, American Express, or Discover with a non-refundable fee of 2.75% or \$3 minimum, charged by PayPath (processing service). - In Person: Pay by, check, or money order at the St. Paul Business Office (Anderson Center 5th Level), 8 a.m.
+4:30 p.m., M-F. Central Time.
+Credit cards are accepted online only. - Mail a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112-6999.
 Please include your student ID number in the memo portion of the check.